zhoutk/zorm/README.md

 the command of ubuntu： apt install libmysqlclient-dev
 - note 2：on linux need libpq dev lib (gcc at least 8). the command of ubuntu： apt-get install libpq-dev
-- note 3：on macos need libpqxx dev lib.
+- note 3：on macos need postgresql@14.
-the command is ： brew install libpqxx
+the command is ： brew install postgresql@14
-- note 4：on windows, need postgres database installed and compile libpqxx7.7.4, as follows： cmake -A x64 -DBUILD_SHARED_LIBS=on -DSKIP_BUILD_TEST=on -DPostgreSQL_ROOT=/d/softs/pgsql ..
+- note 4：on windows, need postgres database installed. if yout want use branch pqxx, need compile libpqxx7.7.4, as follows： cmake -A x64 -DBUILD_SHARED_LIBS=on -DSKIP_BUILD_TEST=on -DPostgreSQL_ROOT=/d/softs/pgsql ..
 cmake --build . --config Release cmake --install . --prefix /d/softs/libpqxx
 - note 5：on windows, postgres10 is the last version which support win32, So I only support the x64 version using pg14。
-- note 6: on windows, postgres can only link libpqxx7.7.4's dll using debug version, and run with a Expression:__acrt_first_block==header, I'm try to solve it ...
+- note 6: About pqxx branch, on windows, postgres can only link libpqxx7.7.4's dll using debug version, and run with a Expression:__acrt_first_block==header, I'm try to solve it ...

 ## Associated projects